tungstenfabric/tf-dev-env/README.md

 ## Customizing dev-env container

-There are several options to change standard behaviour of `contrail-developer-sandbox` container:
+There are several options to change standard behaviour of `tf-developer-sandbox` container:
   - Build dev-env container instead of pulling it from registry
   - Attach external sources to container
   - Use external docker registry to store contrail-images
-  - Build contrail's rpms and containers on startup
+  - Build TF's rpms and containers on startup

 ### Building dev-env docker image

 There are several environment variables are used to build dev-env docker image:
-  - **BUILD_DEV_ENV** is used to build dev-env docker image and runing `contrail-developer-sandbox` container from it.
+  - **BUILD_DEV_ENV** is used to build dev-env docker image and runing `tf-developer-sandbox` container from it.
 To build new image set **BUILD_DEV_ENV** to 1.
   - **BUILD_DEV_ENV_ON_PULL_FAIL** is used to build dev-env docker image if `docker pull` command has failed.

 ### External sources